 Gain a deeper understanding of how you relate (or don’t) to your Jewish identity as a young adult

-Jewish (and Jew-curious) 20s and 30s in the DC area who are open to exploring new and alternative paths of Jewish expression.
+Jewish 20s & 30s across the DMV region who are open to exploring new and alternative paths of Jewish expression with their peers.

 This experience is non-denominational with no background experience or knowledge required.
 Ideal participants are those who feel like they have tried to connect to Jewish life in DC, but it just isn’t working and are proud to be Jewish, but aren’t sure how to make that an active part of their adult life.

-These costs are all-inclusive of transportation, meals, lodging, drinks and facilitated workshops throughout the weekend – a $400 value!
-Financial assistance is available upon request – email beyondthetentDC@gmail.com for more information.
+This cost is all-inclusive of transportation, meals, lodging, and facilitated workshops throughout the weekend.
+Financial assistance is available upon request – email firstname.lastname@example.org for more information.

 You will stay in lodge-style rooms with 1-2 other roommates.
 Upon acceptance, you will be given the option to request a roommate.
 We will do our best to accommodate those requests.